claus-e-andersen/clanLattice/README.md

 # What is clanLattice?
 clanLattice is an R package.
-The purpose of the package is to provide functions that facilitate creation of graphs using the Lattice graphical system in R.
+The purpose of the package is to provide functions that facilitate creation of graphs using the lattice graphical system in R.

 # What is lattice graphics?
 Lattice is a panel-based, high-level data visualization system authored by Deepayan Sarkar [1] using grid graphics [2].
 The Lattice system is a re-implementation and improvement of Trellis plots from S-plus which in turn were designed based on original research by Bill Cleveland from Bell Labs [3].